asanteanana/asanteanana/README.md

 - 🔭 I’m currently working on a GDPR compliance tool.
 - 🌱 I’m currently learning about privacy laws, LLMs and tools for thought.
-- 📫 You can reach out to me about edtech and cultural + technological intersections.

 <!--
 **asanteanana/asanteanana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.